Executive MBA Programs in Pittsburgh, São Paulo, and Prague

 Schedule for the Executive MBA Program

-You can earn a EMBA Worldwide degree in 19 months taking part in sessions in Pittsburgh and in 16 months in either Prague or São Paulo.
+You can earn an EMBA Worldwide degree in 19 months taking part in sessions in Pittsburgh and in 16 months in either Prague or São Paulo.
 Classes begin in January for Pittsburgh and in April for Prague and São Paulo.
 All programs conclude in July of the following year.

-The most unique features of an EMBA Worldwide degree are the three international immersion sessions with other students, conducted in North America, Europe, and South America, held at the beginning, mid-point, and end of your program of study.
+The unique features of an EMBA Worldwide degree are the three international immersion sessions with other students, conducted in North America, Europe, and South America, held at the beginning, mid-point, and end of your program of study.
 Each of these Global Executive Forums lasts between five and seven days.

 The Global Executive Forums allow EMBA Worldwide students to understand cross-cultural management, gain first-hand insights into international business practices, and network with fellow managers from around the world.

-Before and after your sessions, you are in electronic, telephone, and video conferencing communication with your faculty and classmates, receiving materials and assignments, and getting their help and feedback on the course work you are doing.
+Before and after your sessions, you are in electronic, telephone, and video conferencing communication with your faculty and classmates, receiving materials and assignments, and getting their help and feedback on the coursework you are doing.
 You're also in frequent contact with your study group to complete group projects and assignments.